view7677/java-interview-questions/pages/JSP.md

 code that can interact with the rest of the application.
 Javascript code is mostly executed at client side.
 This limits the tasks that can be done in Javascript code.
-We cannot connect to database server from Javascript at the client side.18.
-What is the Lifecycle of JSP?
+We cannot connect to database server from Javascript at the client side.

+#### 18. What is the Lifecycle of JSP?

 JSP has following lifecycle stages:
 1. **Compilation**: When a request is made for a JSP, the corresponding JSP is converted into Servlet and compiled.